infraspecdev/infraspec.dev/content/blog/hive-to-unity-catalog-data-migration-databricks.md

 #### **Cost Savings:**

 By removing 75 TB of deprecated data, we reduced both storage costs and data handling overheads.
-Here’s a rough breakdown of cost savings:
+Here's a rough breakdown of cost savings:

 | **Cost Type**          | **Details**                                                      | **Annual Cost** |